peilingjiang/p5.bezier/README.md

 ])
 ```

-**What is Bézier Curve?**
+**What is a Bézier Curve?**

-A Bézier curve is a parametric curve used in computer graphics and related fields.
-The curve, which is related to the Bernstein polynomial, is named after Pierre Bézier, who used it in the 1960s for designing curves for the bodywork of Renault cars.
-Its continuity creates beautiful textures and shapes.
-Nowadays, it is an essential part across design domains from products to visualization.
+A Bézier curve is a type of curve that's widely used in computer graphics, design, etc. It was named after Pierre Bézier who employed it in car design during the 1960s.
+Due to its smooth and continuous nature, it's ideal for creating visually pleasing shapes and textures in various design fields.

 ## Getting Started

-To use p5.bezier library, download [p5.bezier.min.js](https://raw.githubusercontent.com/peilingjiang/p5.bezier/main/lib/p5.bezier.min.js) file into your project directory and add the following line into the your HTML file:
+To use the p5.bezier library, first download the [p5.bezier.min.js](https://raw.githubusercontent.com/peilingjiang/p5.bezier/main/lib/p5.bezier.min.js) file and place it in your project directory.
+Then, include the following line in your HTML file:

 ```HTML
 <script src="p5.bezier.min.js"></script>
 ```

-Or you can also use the file through content delivery service by adding the following line:
+Alternatively, you can use the library through a content delivery network (CDN):

 ```HTML
 <script src="https://cdn.jsdelivr.net/npm/p5bezier@latest/lib/p5.bezier.min.js"></script>
 ```

-This way the whole library will be wrapped into one `p5bezier` object and to use the functions, you need to put it in front of the function names like this:
+Once included, the entire library is encapsulated within the `p5bezier` object.
+To call the functions provided by the library, prepend `p5bezier` to the function name:

 ```js
 p5bezier.initBezier(c)
 ```

-The library is still a work-in-progress project.
-Therefore, code tends to change from time to time.
-Please come back once a while to download the latest version of the library.

 ### NPM

-You can also install using the package manager NPM (recommended):
+You can also install the library using the package manager NPM (recommended):

 ```
 npm install p5bezier
 ```

-And then import the modules into your project:
+Then, import the modules into your project:

 ```js
 import { initBezier, newBezier, newBezierObject } from 'p5bezier'